pyenv-win/pyenv-win/README.md

 - To view which python you are using and its path: `pyenv version`
 - To view all the python versions installed on this system: `pyenv versions`

-## How to get updates
+## How to update pyenv

 - If installed via pip
-   - Add pyenv-win installed path to `easy_install.pth` file which is located in site-package.
-Now pyenv-win is recognised by pip
+   - Add your pyenv-win installation path to `easy_install.pth` file located in site-packages.
+This should make pip recognise pyenv-win as installed.
    - Get updates via pip `pip install --upgrade pyenv-win`
 - If installed via Git
-   - Go to the `%USERPROFILE%\.pyenv\pyenv-win` (which is your installed path) and run `git pull`
+   - Go to `%USERPROFILE%\.pyenv\pyenv-win` (which is your installed path) and run `git pull`
 - If installed via zip
    - Download the latest zip and extract it
    - Go to `%USERPROFILE%\.pyenv\pyenv-win` and replace the folders `libexec` and `bin` with the new ones you just downloaded